A lower mortgage rate- blend and extend mortgage In Mississauga?

 As a mortgage agent, I have seen many large institutions offer a product known as the blend and extend mortgage rate product.
 A blend and extend mortgage is where a mortgage lender may allow me to take out a new loan amount on my existing mortgage and extend the length of the mortgage before the end of my mortgage term.
 This is accomplished by blending my old interest rate with the new term’s rate at the time of my application.
 In mortgage financing, this is often referred to as the “blend and extend” early renewal option.

-A blended mortgage allows me to access more funds from the mortgage on my property without having to break the existing mortgage to refinance.
-One of the main benefits here, is that I may avoid the costs associated with a pre-payment penalty owed when one breaks an existing mortgage.
+One of the main benefits of a blended mortgage, is the potentially lower rate that takes into consideration the new term and current interest rate in the mortgage market.
 Let’s assume I have 24 months remaining on my mortgage term at a rate of 4%.
 To make this point clear, consider that the current 5-year mortgage rate is being offered at 3%.
 If I chose to make use of the blended mortgage with and extended term option, I would pay 4% for the first 24 months and 3% for the remaining 3 years on the new 5-year term I acquired via the blend and extend option.

-Many mortgage agents and lenders may not be aware of this method, or for other reasons, decide not to bring this method of blending a mortgage, to the table of options, when considering the refinancing process of a mortgage.
-In my opinion, however, its best to explore all available options, when considering a mortgage refinance, and one in particular, one that may allow for me to avoid any pre-payment penalties or interest owed as a result.
+Many mortgage brokers in Mississauga and lenders may not be aware of this method, or for other reasons, decide not to bring this method of blending a mortgage, to the table of options, when considering the refinancing process of a mortgage.
+In my opinion, however, its best to explore all available options, when considering a mortgage refinance, and one in particular, one that may allow for me to avoid any out of pocket pre-payment penalties or interest owed as a result.

 Why would I want to blend and extend my mortgage instead of a second mortgage?

 The blended option may be a smart decision, if I can fulfill the following criteria:

 a) A lowering of my current interest rate via blending the new lower rate with my higher interest rate.